dsccommunity/TheDSCBook/manuscript/going-further-with-configurations.md

 AllMyServers -ConfigurationData $MyData
 ```

-So you can see how the data block allows me to use a single configuration script to produce multiple, unique MOFs for multiple nodes.
+You can see how the data block allows me to use a single configuration script to produce multiple, unique MOFs for multiple nodes.

 ## All-Nodes Data
 You can also specify properties to apply to all nodes: